 The palazzo was designed in 1535 by the famous architect Antonio da Sangallo il Giovane and his collaborator Dosio.
 It was intended as a residence for Sangallo himself.
 After his death, his son Orazio sold the building to Migliore Cresci.
-Later it came into the hands of the famous Medici family.
+Later, it became property of the famous Medici family.
 In the 17th century it was the seat of the Tuscan Consulate.
 Subsequent owners were the Marini Clarelli family.
 In 1870 it became the property of the city of Rome.

 The building consists of five floors and a basement.

 Through an atrium, a portico with Doric columns leads to the courtyard, which used to give out onto the Tiber.
 Now there is an exedra, with a central shell-shaped niche and a fountain.

 The frescoes commissioned by the Medici family between 1559 and 1565 that used to adorn the facade are unfortunately no longer visible, as they were covered with a layer of plaster in the 19th century.
 Old engravings show that the portraits of Giovanni and Giuliano dei Medici, as well as the coat of arms of Clemens VII Medici were depicted.